Technology Tools to Support All Learners

 Google Voice Typing - Google Voice Typing is a speech-to-text tool within Google Docs.
 Video Tutorial on Google Voice Typing

-Google Draw Graphic Organizer - Google Draw is an online tool within FCPS G Suite for Education.
+Google Draw Graphic Organizer - Google Draw is an online tool within FCPS Google Workspace for Education.
 Use Google Draw to create a graphic organizer as a pre-writing strategy to help organize thoughts and ideas.
 Once you have created a Google Drawing as a graphic organizer, it will insert into a Google Doc and can be edited as needed.
 Students can then create a written draft from their ideas in the graphic organizer.
 Video Tutorial on How to Create a Graphic Organizer in Google Draw

-Google Explore Tool - Google Explore Tools allows users to find and add suggested content to documents in Google Docs.
+Google Explore Tool - Google Explore Tool allows users to find and add suggested content to documents in Google Docs.
 The suggested content is related to what’s in your document.
 You can also search your docs and the web from within a document.
-Video Tutorial on Google Explore
+Video Tutorial on Google Explore for Google Docs | Google Explore Tool - Google Slides

 Windows Dictation and Speech Recognition - Windows Dictation is a cloud-based feature of Windows that requires internet access to control your computer applications and dictate text with your voice.
 Windows Speech Recognition is a speech-to-text tool that is device-based and does not require internet access to use.
 Windows Speech Recognition enables users to use voice commands to control their desktop interface and dictate text.
 Windows Dictation | Windows Speech Recognition | Windows Speech Recognition Voice Commands